The Case for IaC Self-Service

 In an ideal scenario, developers seamlessly integrate IaC into their regular workflows without compromising their experience.
 At the same time, DevOps teams enforce compliance policies, implement automation, and monitor infrastructure changes to maintain efficiency and ensure robust end-to-end operations.

-Developers vs. DevOps Needs:
+Developers vs. DevOps Needs

 Let us clearly understand what each of the teams wants to make self-service possible in IaC environments.

-The env0's Approach
+The env0 Approach

 Before diving into the tools and capabilities, it’s important to understand how env0 delivers a comprehensive IaC managed self-service model.
 This approach empowers developers to deploy infrastructure independently, while administrators maintain control over governance, security, and consistency.